nemanjam/nemanjam.github.io/README.md

 - Post and Project content collections for `.mdx` content
 - Support for both Tags (1:N) and Categories (1:1) relations
 - Astro view transitions
-- Concise and readable `astro.config.ts` with extracted configurations for integrations and plugins
-- Astro optimized images, all image sizes and breakpoints centralized into a single place as constants
+- Astro optimized images
-- All website routes centralized into a single constant object, same for all file system paths
 - Pagination for both blog and projects pages
+- Environment variable controlled preview mode for draft posts and projects
+- Embedded code syntax highlighting using `expressive-code`integration
+- RSS and Json feed endpoints

+#### Structure

+- Extracted configuration for integrations and plugins to keep `astro.config.ts` clean and readable
+- All website routes centralized into a single constant object
+- All file system paths centralized into a single constant object
+- All image sizes and breakpoints centralized into a single place as constants

 #### Styling